Unity-Technologies/arfoundation-samples/README.md

 ### Camera Exposure

 This sample shows how to lock the device camera and set the camera exposure mode, duration, and ISO.
 See [CameraExposureController.cs](https://github.com/Unity-Technologies/arfoundation-samples/blob/main/Assets/Scenes/ARKit/CameraExposure/CameraExposureController.cs) for example code.

 This sample requires iOS 16 or newer and a device with an ultra-wide camera.

+### Camera White Balance

+This sample shows how to lock the device camera and set the camera white balance mode and gains.
+See [CameraWhiteBalanceController.cs](https://github.com/Unity-Technologies/arfoundation-samples/blob/main/Assets/Scenes/ARKit/CameraWhiteBalance/CameraWhiteBalanceController.cs) for example code.

+This sample requires iOS 16 or newer and a device with an ultra-wide camera.

+### Camera Focus

+This sample shows how to lock the device camera and set the camera focus mode and lens position.
+See [CameraFocusController.cs](https://github.com/Unity-Technologies/arfoundation-samples/blob/main/Assets/Scenes/ARKit/CameraFocus/CameraFocusController.cs) for example code.

+This sample requires iOS 16 or newer and a device with an ultra-wide camera.